 A Thriving Life begins with sustained sobriety.
 The result is a consistent daily walk with a rational, clear, and controlled state of mind.
 Without sobriety, the other pillars cannot be truly experienced.

 Obtain and keep employment that provides a pathway to financial independence for the participant and their family.
 As one applies their skills in a job, the result is restoring personal dignity while serving others.

 Reunite, rebuild, strengthen or develop a functioning family that provides a safe and nurturing environment.
 A functioning family can have several forms, but it should always provides an emotionally safe environment that fosters open communication to express any opinion, thought, or feeling.)

 Interacting with others in a way that leads to mutually beneficial outcomes.
 This encompasses the recovery term “living life on life’s terms,” behavior modification, and trauma informed care.
 All lead to appropriate interactions with others and within the community.

 Classes, Groups, and Services at the Center

-While clients of REAL LIFE will have a personal plan that outlines what they should engage in to overcome their greatest risk and needs factors, they also qualify for all services of the center.
+While Lifers will have a personal plan that outlines what they should engage in to overcome their greatest risk and needs factors, they also qualify for all services of the center.
 This includes weekly classes on topic such as: anger management, bible study, parenting (motherhood/fatherhood/co-parenting), financial literacy/budgeting, job preparation, trauma, mental health first aid, writing for resiliency, and alike.
-Additionally, two times a year, we offer Jobs for Life, which is a 16-course, 8-week intensive job preparation program.
+Additionally, two times a year, we offer Jobs for Life, which is a 12-course, 6-week intensive job preparation program.
 The Jobs for Life Program prepares participants to gain meaningful work through honest relationships, mentoring, work-force development training, and an ongoing community of support.

 Clothes Closet and Computer Lab